-Eating fruits may help lower breast cancer risk .
+Eating fruits may be linked to a lower risk of breast cancer .

 A meta-analysis that combined the results of 15 studies found women who ate the most fruit had a slightly lower risk of breast cancer compared to women who ate the least fruit .

-Eating vegetables may slightly lower the risk of some breast cancers [151-153].
+Eating vegetables may be linked to a lower risk of some breast cancers [160-162].

 A pooled analysis of data from 20 studies found women who ate the most vegetables had a lower risk of estrogen receptor-negative breast cancer (but not estrogen receptor-positive breast cancer) compared to women who ate the least vegetables .